Iron Deficiency Anemia in Illinois

 Ready to Consult a GI Physician?Find a Provider

 What is anemia/iron deficiency?

 Generally, anemia occurs anytime your blood does not have enough healthy red blood cells and therefore is unable to carry sufficient amounts of oxygen to the body.
 Iron deficiency anemia is a commonly seen type of anemia caused when there is not enough iron in the body which disables it from creating hemoglobin.
 Hemoglobin is a protein in the red blood cells that distributes oxygen.
 Without iron to produce hemoglobin, oxygen cannot be sufficiently spread throughout the body.
 Iron deficiency and anemia may cause severe health complications if ignored.
-You can find care for anemia in Chicago, IL, Peoria, IL, or Bloomington, IL.
+You can find care for anemia in Chicago, IL, Peoria, IL, or Normal, IL.
 If you believe you or a loved one might have anemia or iron deficiency then we urge you to connect with GI Alliance of Illinois as soon as possible.

 What are the causes of iron deficiency anemia?

 Iron deficiency anemia is caused by a lack of iron in your blood.
 Iron is the element that equips the blood to produce hemoglobin.
 A body's lack of iron could be the result of a number of unique circumstances: